nidushan/wedding-seating-chart-main/README.md

 # Wedding Seating Chart

 This repository features the source code for simple web application for guests to receive a digital escort card (table number) for a wedding.
-I used it for my wedding, which took place on June 11, 2022.

 ## About
 This web application was created using **React**, **TypeScript**, and **SCSS**.

-## Deploying
-It is extremely simple to adapt this web application to your wedding.
-All of the data displayed is contained within a single JSON file, which is fetched by the client.
-This JSON file may be hosted on the same static server as this website, or it may be fetched from an external site.
-The environment variable `REACT_APP_DATA_URL` contains the URL to fetch the JSON file from.

-1. Clone this repository.
-1. Create your JSON file.
-See [below](#wedding-data-format) for how this file should be formatted.
-1. Update the `.env` file to set `REACT_APP_DATA_URL` to the location of your JSON file in testing.
-See [below](#hosting-your-data) for hosting options.
-1. Use `npm run start` to test your application locally.
-1. Use `npm run build` to build your application for production.
-In the build environment, make sure `REACT_APP_DATA_URL` is set to its proper value.
-1. Host your build output statically to make it accessible to guests.

 ## Wedding Data Format
 Your JSON file should follow the structure given by the [sample data file](./public/sample-data.json).
 Below are explanations of each field: